GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 GitHub Actions are the mechanism in which you define a CI/CD pipeline.
 GitHub Actions generally consist of two parts:

 1. **One or more workflow files** - Github Action Workflow files define the sequence of steps that comprise the CI/CD pipeline.
 These steps occur when the workflow executes.
 This blueprint contains a single workflow file called deploy-flow.yaml, which is located in the **.github/workflows** directory.
-This file contains all of the steps needed to install Terraform and Archy, deploy the Architect inbound email flow, and deploy the Genesys Cloud objects to a dev and test organization.
+This file contains all of the steps needed to install Terraform, deploy the Architect inbound email flow, and deploy the Genesys Cloud objects to a dev and test organization.
+You can modify the files to your own use case in the `/.github` directory.

 2. **Repository secrets** - Github Actions and Terraform Cloud need to access Genesys Cloud OAuth2 credentials, Terraform credentials, and an API key for a REST endpoint used in the flow.
-In your local repository, go to to **settings** > **secrets** menu and add the following repository secrets, which are used by the Archy and Python scripts that the GitHub Action executes:
+In your local repository, go to to **settings** > **secrets** menu and add the following repository secrets, which are used by the Python script that the GitHub Action executes:

 * `GENESYSCLOUD_OAUTHCLIENT_ID_DEV` - The Genesys Cloud OAuth Client Id for your Genesys Cloud development environment
 * `GENESYSCLOUD_OAUTHCLIENT_SECRET_DEV` - The Genesys Cloud OAuth secret for your Genesys Cloud development environment
 * `GENESYSCLOUD_OAUTHCLIENT_ID_TEST` - The Genesys Cloud OAuth Client Id for your Genesys Cloud test environment
 * `GENESYSCLOUD_OAUTHCLIENT_SECRET_TEST` - The Genesys Cloud OAuth Client secret for your Genesys Cloud test environment

 3. Add your [Terraform cloud user token](#set-up-a-terraform-cloud-user-token "Goes to the Set up a Terraform cloud user token section"), which Terraform needs to authenticate with Terraform Cloud:

 * `TF_API_TOKEN`

 ### Deploy the Genesys Cloud objects

 1. To deploy both your Genesys Cloud configuration and your Architect flows, do one of the following:

 * **To automatically kick off a deploy**, make a change to the configuration code and commit it to the source repository.
 * **To manually launch your deploy**:

     1. Log into the Github repository that contains your code.
     2. Click **Actions**.
     3. Click **Genesys Cloud Email Non-Prod**.
     4. Click **Run workflow**.
     5. From the drop-down list, select the main branch click **Run workflow**.